hack-c/CaptionContest/README.md

 <charlie@205consulting.com>

-This script uses scikit-learn to cluster Caption Contest submissions by topic, using spherical k-means clustering.
+This script groups Caption Contest submissions by topic, using the **Spherical K-means Clustering** algorithm.

 The pipeline is as follows (run the script with a `--help` flag to see how it can be customized)